| | NEXT time a swarm

 To understand how the bees always choose the best site, you need

 to track the behaviour of individual scouts.
+By painstakingly observing dozens of hours of

 video-tape, the scientists first watched bees who began dancing